Ways to give;

 A vision for our wetland habitats

 We do apply for grant funding from time to time, we were successful in applying to Thames Water in 2017 for a habitat improvement project carried out over a year.
-We received £15,250.00 to improve Lavell’s Tern scrape, excavate new reed beds, create a wet grass meadow and install new fencing, viewing screens and a solar powered irrigation pump for the scrape – the first of its kind in Berkshire.
-In summer 2019 we were made a grant offer from Network Rail for £42,200.00 to provide significant new Phragmites reed beds and extensive marshlands along the NE bay and East Shore of Lea Farm Lake.
-While the grant, which is subject to planning permission being obtained, covers much of the cost of habitat creation, LWT must top it up and bears the cost of future maintenance.
+We received £15,250 to improve Lavell’s Tern scrape, excavate new reed beds, create a wet grass meadow and install new fencing, viewing screens and a solar powered irrigation pump for the scrape – the first of its kind in Berkshire.
+In summer 2020 used the grant from Network Rail for £42,200 to provide large new Phragmites reed beds and extensive marshlands around the NE bay and East Shore of Lea Farm Lake.
+After this LWT must bear the cost of future maintenance.

 State of the art new hide

-Assuming we are successful we are committed to building another fantastic, show piece hide overlooking the brilliant new habitats at LFL where we’re creating ideal conditions to attract breeding Little-ringed Plover, Redshank, Lapwing & Oystercatcher, along with many passage species and many more wintering dabbling and grazing ducks like Teal and Wigeon.
+We are now well underway with our fund raising so that we can build another fantastic, subscription hide overlooking the brilliant new habitats at LFL, where we’ve created islets and islands to attract breeding Little-ringed Plover, Redshank, Lapwing and Oystercatcher, along with many passage species and many more wintering dabbling and grazing ducks like Teal and Wigeon, over 200 Snipe and annual Jack Snipe.

 We have other dreams too – our own parking, extending our conservation land further along the Loddon Valley, a visitor centre perhaps.